UtahRails, This and That

 So anything pre-1941 is UCCX and anything post-1941 is KCCX.
 Do you have any idea why people insist on labeling Kennecott units as having KCC reporting marks?

 I have always felt that we should simply use the recognized abbreviation, i.e. N&W vs. NW.
-It's kind of like, instead of using a company's name, only using a company's stock market ticker tape abbreviation, or using only the zip code abbreviation whenever we write a state's name.
+It's kind of like, instead of using a company's name, only using a company's stock market ticker tape abbreviation, or using only the zip code two-letter abbreviation whenever we write a state's name.
+Bad abbreviations are the same as saying, "I'm too lazy to look this up."
+Of course, they will say they have a dead line.

 It's easier to write KCCX when we should be writing Kennecott.
 People like to abbreviate, and what better abbreviation to use than the AAR reporting mark.
 Except that the AAR reporting mark only applies to railroad rolling stock involved in interchange, including the brief movement of non-operating locomotives.
 They are not (and never were) intended to be a catch-all for railroad name abbreviations.
 I'm a bit sensitive to pointless abbreviations and acronyms, since I work with the military, who excel at pointless acronyms.